babylonlabs-io/covenant-signer/docs/deployment.md

     bitcoin-cli getaddressinfo <btc_address> | jq -r .pubkey
     ```

+Notes:
-Note: In case you used a non-default bitcoin home directory, also include the
+- In case you used a non-default bitcoin home directory, also include the
   `-datadir=/path/to/bitcoin/home` flag in all the above `bitcoin-cli` commands.
+- The BTC public key of the covenant should be included in the global
+  parameters of the network you operate in order for your covenant emulator to
+  be included in the committee.

-## 4. bitcoind Offline Wallet: Unlock the wallet
+### 3.2.
+Unlock the wallet

 The Covenant Signer expects that the bitcoind Offline Wallet is unlocked when
 trying to contact it.
 To this end, you'll need to manually unlock the wallet